 Are you aware of these common enemies of honey bees??

 A lot of times, we beekeepers have no idea what made our bees leave or what happened to the hives.
-I put together this list of common enemies of beehives with some possible answers to your questions.
+I put together this list of common enemies of honey bees and beehives with some possible answers to your questions.

 In this post, I will: